viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Jack_Kelly.markdown

 ![Red Hat Office](https://ctsgroup.ie/images/made/images/uploads/clients/IMG_0606_960_550_s_c1.JPG "Red Hat Waterford")

 ## Monday
-On Monday morning, I came in the doors and we gathered in the reception.
-We were then shown to our desks and had to sign into our laptops.
-After a while of it not working, we were brought into the bolger room and were giving an introduction on the office space and what we would be working on.
-Then we were giving a tour on the office space and were shown the rooms we could go to, the kitchen and the games area and pool room.
-We were told we can eat the free snacks that are there and that is what we are gonna do.
-We played a game of icereakers where there was a celebrity stuck to ourback and had to ask people questions to find out who we were.
+So, while we waited for everything to get working, they took us to this room called the Bolger room and gave us a quick intro about the office and what we’d be working on.
+Then they showed us around the place—like, the rooms we can go to, the kitchen, and the games area with a pool table.
+Oh, and they said we can have all the free snacks we want, so, obviously, that’s happening.

+Then we did this icebreaker game where they stuck the name of a celebrity on our back, and we had to go around asking questions to figure out who we were.
+After all that, we got this massive three-hour break where we mostly played pool and even had a Mario Kart tournament (I’m more into pool, though).

-      After all that, we had a three hour break where we played pool and had a mario cart tournament.
-I rather pool.
-We then went back to the bolger room and learned about agile. the way they showed us was by giving us mr potato heads and giving us a theme to design the heads.
-My groups theme was an adventurer and it was looking pretty good.
-After two more short breaks, we were brought into the room where we signed up for a github account and got started with how to edit our blogs for the week. this took about 30 mins and soon we were finishing up early.
+Later, we went back to the Bolger room and learned about this thing called agile.
+They explained it by giving us Mr. Potato Heads and a theme to design them around.
+My group got “adventurer” as our theme, and ours was looking pretty solid, honestly.
+After a couple more breaks, they took us to another room where we made GitHub accounts and learned how to edit our blogs for the week.
+That only took like half an hour, and we wrapped up a bit early.

-         The first day was fun and gamesand tomorrow we will be starting our blogs and learning about fedora.
+Overall, day one was basically just fun and games, but tomorrow we’re diving into blogs and learning about Fedora.

   ![image](https://github.com/user-attachments/assets/8655191a-6af0-450f-918f-93ec8d0c244d)